 We asked finance industry professionals and investors what piece of stock investing advice they wished they had known sooner.
 By answering this question, our contributors are essentially giving insights to Millennials investing now and future younger investors.

-I hope the advice is useful and helps you maximize your money.
+I hope the advice is useful and helps you maximize your investment outcomes.

-1. Get an Earlier Start on Planning for my Own Retirement
+1. Get an Earlier Start on Planning for My Retirement

 Timothy G. Wiedman, D.B.A., *PHR Emeritus* Associate Prof. of Management & Human Resources (Retired) Doane University